Swara Bhasker: Acting career

-2013–present: Critical and commercial success

 In 2013, she played the lead role in Listen...
 Amaya (2013), which also saw the reunion of actors Farooq Sheikh and Deepti Naval after 28 years, and earned positive reviews from critics.
 She then appeared in Raanjhanaa, along with Dhanush and Sonam Kapoor, which was one of the highest-grossing Bollywood film of the year.
-She received wide critical praise as well as her second Filmfare Award for Best Supporting Actress nomination for her role of Bindiya in the film.
+She received high critical praise as well as her second Filmfare Award for Best Supporting Actress nomination for her role of Bindiya in the film.
 She appeared in a lead female role in the box-office flop Sabki Bajegi Band opposite Sumeet Vyas and in the moderate successful Machhli Jal Ki Rani Hai with Bhanu Uday.

 Bhasker served as a host for Shyam Benegal's television mini-series Samvidhaan, which was based on the making of the Indian Constitution.
 The series aired on Rajya Sabha TV from March 2014 to May 2014.
 On her trip to Lahore, Pakistan, Bhasker appeared as a guest in the Pakistani TV comedy show, Mazaaq Raat which was aired in April 2015.

 Bhasker had three releases in 2015.
-In her first release, she reprised her role of Payal in the romantic comedy Tanu Weds Manu Returns, a sequel to the 2011 film Tanu Weds Manu.
-The film and Bhasker's performance received wide critical acclaim.
+In her first release, she reprised her role of Payal in the romantic comedy-drama Tanu Weds Manu Returns, a sequel to the 2011 film Tanu Weds Manu.
+The film and Bhasker's performance received high critical acclaim.
 The film was a financial success as well and became one of the few women-centric films that rank among the highest-grossing Indian films.
-Her next release was the romantic drama Prem Ratan Dhan Payo, in which she played the role of Rajkumari Chandrika alongside Salman Khan and Sonam Kapoor.
+Her next release was the romantic family drama Prem Ratan Dhan Payo, in which she played the role of Rajkumari Chandrika alongside Salman Khan and Sonam Kapoor.
 Directed by Sooraj Barjatya, the film received mixed reviews.
-However, Bhasker's performance was well received by the critics and audience.
+However, Bhasker's performance was well received by critics and audiences.
 With an estimated collection of ₹400 crore, the film became one of the highest-grossing Indian films.
 That same year, she played a minor role in the collaborative bilingual X: Past Is Present.
 The film was directed by eleven filmmakers, and Bhasker appeared in Nalan Kumarasamy's segment, Summer Holiday, which revolves around a young boy (played by Anshuman Jha), who goes to South India for summer holidays where an Aunty seduced him so that her husband can rape him.
 Although the film received mixed reviews, but her role of Aunty was particularly praised.
 Namrata Joshi of The Hindu wrote "X: Past Is Present belongs to its women".